DarrellS0352/Neural-Collaborative-Filtering-Book-Recommendation-System/README.md

 ## Data Ingestion and Wrangling

 The project was completed using Python 3.8 in Jupyter Notebooks on a laptop.
 The laptop ended up being a bottleneck.
 With limited storage and computing resources, alternate methods were devised to avoid crashing the IDE.
+Standard methods like a Pandas import were not working so custom functions using the same framework were designed to import data.
+These functions used the gzip, json, and os libraries to read through the compressed files, pull the desired fields from each row, and load them into a dictionary.
+For development purposes, row count limiting functionality was also built into it.

 + How
   + Data ingestion/wrangling: gzip, json, and pandas
     + Files were so large I kept crashing google chrome and jupyter notebooks